MysteryPancake/Houdini-VBD/README.md

 The diagram above is for mass-spring energy, based on the rest length of each edge.
 In this case it's not so different to XPBD, but the idea of minimizing energy is different to minimizing distance.

-Here's a quick comparison between VBD and XPBD:
+Here's a comparison between VBD and XPBD:

 |  | VBD | Vellum (XPBD) | Advantage | Disadvantage |
 | --- | --- | --- | --- | --- |